helium/HIP/0XXX-verification-mapping.md

 -   *Manual Designation:* Non-scalable approach designed to bootstrap new locations / geographies (such as Mexico) where there is not yet a pool of existing discovery mappers.
 A trusted mapper is designated by a service provider to complete physical verification of coverage at a given location, following a prescribed list of instructions, requiring such an individual to visit the location and attempt to complete a connection to a radio (Wi-Fi or CBRS).
 These types of trusted mappers are compensated for the work by the service providers and are not rewarded by the MOBILE emissions.

 -   *Auto Designation:* An automated scalable approach for geographies with existing service providers (such as US with Helium Mobile) and an existing pool of discovery mappers.
-A discovery mapper gets automatically upgraded to verification mapper, should he/she meet certain criteria (described above).
+A discovery mapper gets automatically upgraded to verification mapper, should he/she meet certain criteria (described below).
 Auto designated verification mappers are able to earn additional MOBILE rewards for performing verification mapping work.

 ### Auto Designation Criteria